Skip to content

 Las Meliponicultoras

-Indigenous-led bee sanctuaries and capacity-building for women, youth, and community leaders.
-Author of the first multilingual stingless beekeeping manual.
+Indigenous-led bee sanctuaries and capacity-building programmes for women, youth, and community leaders.
+We authored the first multilingual stingless beekeeping manual developed alongside Indigenous communities in Peru.

 Project 04